Why not Valetudo?

 It is not possible to use Valetudo and the vendor app simultaneously.

-Reverting to stock might be hard or impossible
+Reverting to stock is impossible

 If you’re looking for an experience similar to trying out a Linux Live CD, this is not it.